 State False Claims Act

-In addition to the federal False Claims Act, which targets fraud against the U.S. government, some states have their own False Claims Act, which allows citizens to report fraud, waste or abuse affecting state agencies and programs.
+The federal False Claims Act is one of the U.S. government’s best fraud-busting weapons, and many states have similar laws to shield taxpayer-funded state-operated agencies and programs from harmful misconduct.
 Not all states have a False Claims Act, and not all State FCAs encompass all types of fraud.
-For example, some state FCAs are only used to identify and prosecute Medicaid fraud.
-Whistleblowers whose state does not have a FCA or whose state FCA doesn’t encompass other types of fraud, should talk with a lawyer about their options for filing as a relator under the qui tam provisions of the federal False Claims Act.
+For example, some state FCAs are used only to identify and prosecute Medicaid fraud.
+If you are employed in a state without a state FCA or if your state’s FCA doesn’t encompass other types of fraud, we urge you to talk with one of our experienced whistleblower lawyers about your options for filing as a relator under the qui tam provisions of the federal False Claims Act.

-Find out if your state has a FCA and what it covers by visiting our States False Claims page.
+Find out if your state has an FCA and what it covers by visiting our States False Claims page.

-An experienced whistleblower attorney is an important ally in bringing wrongdoers to justice.
+Experienced whistleblower lawyers are important allies in bringing wrongdoers to justice.
 It is advisable to talk to an experienced whistleblower lawyer before filing any claim or reporting the wrongdoing.
-Beasley Allen has a talented team of attorneys dedicated to pursuing whistleblower cases.
+Beasley Allen has a talented team of whistleblower lawyers dedicated to pursuing whistleblower cases.
 We would like to meet with you CONFIDENTIALLY to review your potential whistleblower claim.